microsoft/superbenchmark/docs/user-tutorial/data-diagnosis.md

 - `variance`: the rule is to check if the variance between raw data and baseline violates the criteria. variance = (raw data - criteria) / criteria

-  For example, if the criteria are `lambda x:x>0.05`, the rule is that if the variance is larger than 5%, it should be defective.
+  For example, if the 'criteria' is `lambda x:x>0.05`, the rule is that if the variance is larger than 5%, it should be defective.

 - `value`: the rule is to check if the raw data violate the criteria.

-  For example, if the criteria are `lambda x:x>0`, the rule is that if the raw data is larger than the 0, it should be defective.
+  For example, if the 'criteria' is `lambda x:x>0`, the rule is that if the raw data is larger than the 0, it should be defective.

 - `multi_rules`: the rule is to check if the combined results of multiple previous rules and metrics violate the criteria.